• CASA NICU • old farmhouse with unspoiled soul

 • On request, our cook provides breakfast or swings the wooden spoon.
 She conjures traditional menus fresh on the table to pre-arranged time.
 Also available are farm products from the village, such as: fresh milk, goat or sheep's cheese, forest honey and homemade jam, Zakusca, pickled vegetables, wine and schnapps.

-••• VILLA CRINA - the rustic vacation home with spacious rooms and terraced garden – for 8 persons.
+••• VILLA CRINA - the icing of our resort with 200 sqm of living space and terraced garden – for 8.

-••• CASA PELU - the former farmhouse with extended loft and roof-terrace – for 6 persons.
+••• CASA PELU - the former farmhouse with extended loft and roof-terrace – for 6.

-••• VILLA ZOLLO - new vacation home with panoramic views in all directions – for 6 (to 8) persons.
+••• VILLA ZOLLO - the new 150 sqm holiday home with panoramic views and large garden – for 6 (to 8).

-••• COZO FANTU - former shepherds cottage in the mountain meadows – for 4 persons.
+••• COZO FANTU - our shepherd's hut in the mountain meadows – for 4 (to 6).

 We aren't trained tourism experts.
 We live in Vale and have joined together in a family-type construction company.
 After eight years of work we lay trowels and saws aside for a while, breathe on and dedicate ourselves to our guests.
 Today, at least two families and a number of villagers benefit from the fruits of this work.